drishans/drishans.github.io/webgl/README.txt

-Some WebGL shenanigans
+--Some WebGL shenanigans--

 lit spider

-control spider with your fingers or mouse

-scroll wheel or hold shift to zoom in
+control spider with your fingers or mouse scroll wheel or hold shift to zoom in

-toon shader example yoinked from webglsamples.org
+toon shader yoinked from webglsamples.org